Signed tropicalization of polar cones: Basic definitions

 \subsection{The symmetrized tropical semiring and its relation with real Puiseux series}

 Let $\rmax$ be the {\em max-plus} or {\em tropical} semifield, that is the set of real numbers $\R$ with $-\infty$ endowed with $\max$ operation as addition, denoted $a\oplus b=\max(a,b)$ and usual addition as multiplication, denoted $a\odot b=a+b$, with zero $-\infty$, and unit $0$.
 Recall that a {\em commutative semiring} is a set $\semiring$, equipped with an addition $(a,b)\mapsto a\oplus b$ that is associative, commutative, and has a neutral element $\zero_{\semiring}$, together with a multiplication $(a,b)\mapsto a\odot b$ that is associative, commutative, has a unit $\unit_{\semiring}$, distributes over addition, and is such that $\zero_{\semiring}$ is absorbing.
 It is a semifield if the nonzero elements have inverses for the multiplication.
-In $\rmax$, there are no opposites for the addition, which motivated the following construction of the symmetrized semiring, see~\cite{maxplus90b}.
+In $\rmax$, there are no opposites for the addition, which motivated the following construction of the symmetrized semiring by M.~Plus~\cite{maxplus90b}.
+The following definitions, except the order relation $\sleq$, can be found in the monograph by Baccelli et al.~\cite{BCOQ}.

 Consider the set $\tmax^2:=\tmax\times \tmax$ endowed with the operations $\oplus$ and $\odot$ defined as:

 with $(-\infty, -\infty)$ as the zero element and $(0, -\infty)$ as the unit element, also denoted by $\zero_{\tmax^2}$ and $\unit_{\tmax^2}$, respectively.
 Then, $\tmax^2$ is a semiring.
 We define the operations $\ominus$ and $|\cdot|$